cappe987/dbms-hs/README.md

 - [ ] Escape characters
 - [ ] Remove the limit of `INT32_MAX` on block amount
 - [ ] Handle schemas with size larger than one block
-- [ ] Rewrite DBMS.Storage modules to directly manipulate
+- [ ] Rewrite DBMS.Storage modules to directly manipulate bytestrings. https://wiki.haskell.org/Performance/Strings